 Acquisition of the ability to apply knowledge: exercises with PC

-Acquisition of judgment: During the course students will be encouraged to develop a capacity for a critical analysis of the economic and environmental evaluation issues.
+Formulate judgments with autonomy: During the course, students will be encouraged to develop a capacity for a critical analysis of the economic and environmental evaluation issues.

-Acquisition of learning skills: Along the learning process, the student will deal with the application of the knowledge acquired through the exercises planned, so that they can undertake further applications with autonomy.
+Learning skills: Along the learning process, students will deal with the application of the knowledge acquired through the exercises planned, so that they can undertake further applications with autonomy.

-Acquisition of technical language: students will learn the meaning of the terms commonly used in the context of the operational research applied to environmental resources.
+Technical language: students will learn the meaning of the terminology commonly used in the context of the operational research applied to environmental resources.

 Assessment methods and criteria

-The exam is in written form and divided into two parts.
-The first part (2 hours) consists of two open questions, including one designed to test the knowledge acquired on the theory of mathematical programming, and the second concerning the application of mathematical programming models in the context of environmental issues .
-The open form of the two questions used to assess the ability of the student to trace the links between economic theory and analytical techniques of optimization behavior and economic assessment of environmental projects.
-The answers to the two questions are valued in thirty.
-The second part of the exam (3 hours) is an exercise of mathematical programming to set up and solve with the techniques learned during the course and with the support of specific software for mathematical programming.
+The exam is organized in written form and divided into two parts.
+The first part (2 hours) consists of two open questions, including one designed to test the knowledge acquired on the theory of mathematical programming and CBA, and the second concerning the application of mathematical programming models and CBA in the context of environmental issues.
+The open form of the two questions aims to assess the ability of the student to trace the links between the economic theory and the analytical techniques of optimization behavior and economic assessment of environmental projects.
+The answers to the two questions are valued out of thirty.
+The second part of the exam (about 3 hours) consists of an exercise of mathematical programming or CBA to set up and solve with the techniques learned during the course and with the support of specific software for mathematical programming and CBA.
 The aim of the second part is to evaluate the ability to apply the constrained optimization techniques for the efficient allocation of scarce environmental resources and CBA for evaluating the economic impact of environmental projects.
 The maximum score assigned to the exercise is 30 points.
 The final assessment of the exam is calculated as the average of the two final scores.